 The word limit is 2500, not including the title.

 We use an external judge, and have had professionals in the fields of publishing, writing or education adjudicate previously.
-Professor Andrew Cowan, Director of Creative Writing at The University of East Anglia is the judge for our 2022 competition.
+Dr. Sean Baker, lecturer in creative writing at Anglia Ruskin University is the judge for our 2023 competition.

 There is a fantastic £100 available to the winner, £70 for second, and £50 for third place.

 There’s also the added bonus that, subject to your agreement, you will see your entry published in one of our beautiful short story competition anthologies.

 To get an idea of the types of entries that do well in our contests, have a read of some of the winning stories from previous years here.

 NB: The 2023 competition has now closed, but next year’s will be open in the coming months.